Sennichi Department Store Building fire: Fire

 On Saturday night, May 13, 1972, the seventh-floor Playtown cabaret was filled to capacity with 181 patrons, as it was among the most popular night spots in Osaka.
 There were partitions in the fire exits, but they were not operational and the fire shutter, which was not automatic, was also out of order.
 The fire started at 22:27 on the third floor, where women's dresses were sold and several electricians were working.
 The cause of the fire was said to be a cigarette butt or a smouldering match left behind by a construction worker.
 Immediate attempts to extinguish the fire failed.
 Notification to the fire station was delayed by 13 minutes and the Osaka Municipal Fire Department was informed at 22:40 and started firefighting at 22:43.
 By that time, the third and fourth floors were fuming black smoke.
 Women's dresses for sale caught fire and helped spread the fire.
 The four floors from the second to the fifth were ablaze.

 Toxic gases and smoke resulting from burning construction materials filled the stairway and caused the majority of the casualties.
 The cabaret's locked exits contributed to the death toll.
 When elevators ceased to function after the fire severed power cables, the situation turned into a mass panic.
 While the cabaret had safety measures in the form of canvas escape chutes, the equipment was not used properly, and evacuation directions were not given by the three cabaret workers familiar with the layout.
 Instead, the staff fled, utilizing a stairwell unknown to many customers.
 Eyewitnesses on the streets recounted that many victims had broken windows and climbed out and clung to the window ledges before firefighters arrived, with many falling to their deaths.

 Responding firefighters who entered the cabaret found that many of the victims may have not had enough time to react to the fire, discovering individuals without thermal burns and positioned as they were engaging in daily activities.
 They found a deceased victim sitting on a sofa holding a glass of whisky, and another on the stage still holding onto the microphone.
 About 49 victims were evacuated via ladders, but many deaths were attributed to the misuse of the two tubular canvas escape chutes.

 Victims

 Twenty-four people attempted to escape by jumping from windows, and about 20 people died while attempting to use an emergency escape chute that collapsed.
 Ninety-six were found dead inside the cabaret.
 The fire was brought under control the next day and finally extinguished on the third day.
 Of the dead, 93 suffered carbon monoxide poisoning, three died from compression injuries in the chest and abdomen (meaning that they were probably trampled to death) and about 20 died from jumping.

-Police told reporters that about 49 people had been rescued unhurt and that 42 others were injured.
+About 49 people had been rescued unhurt and that 42 others were injured.
 Of the injured, 27 were firemen.